Constellix/terraform-provider-constellix/website/docs/r/cert_record.html.markdown

 ## Attributes Reference
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of the CERT resource.
+* `id` - The constellix calculated id of the CERT resource.

 ## Importing ##